AI-Grid/Suno-AI-BOT/README.md

 # 🎵 Suno AI Music Generator Discord Bot

-Welcome to the Suno AI Music Generator Bot! 🤖 This bot leverages the [Suno AI API](https://github.com/Malith-Rukshan/Suno-API) to generate custom music tracks based on user inputs directly within Discord Server/DM.
+Welcome to the Suno AI Music Generator Bot! 🤖 This bot leverages the [Suno AI API](https://github.com/Malith-Rukshan/Suno-API) to generate custom music tracks based on user inputs directly within Discord Server/DM with Rank/Password protection.

 ✍️ Note : This is a **Very Basic Bot Example** demonstrating how to use the [Suno AI API](https://github.com/Malith-Rukshan/Suno-API).